isoopod/Pack/docs/Datatypes/Structures.md

 Pack.Array(datatype: Datatype, lengthType: Datatype?)
 ```

-An array is an ordered collection of values with the same type.
+An Array is an ordered collection of values with the same type.
 Arrays are one-based for consistency with lua.
 Arrays have two bytes of overhead and can contain a maximum of 65,565 elements by deafult.
-The type of number the array uses to encode the length can be changed with the second argument
+The type of number the Array uses to encode the length can be changed with the second argument
 and should be an unsigned integer.
 By default this is UInt16.

-By default, arrays use a UInt16 to store thier length, allowing for up to 65,535 entries.
-This can be changed with the second argument, which should be an unsigned integer datatype.

 ## Dictionary